About Some Client Authors Stopping Updates#

 (Do not copy the rules below; they are just for demonstration purposes, and the strategies written are very unreasonable!)

-prepend-rules: # ↓ Indicates that `*.baidu.com` will go through the `🔗 No Proxy` strategy group, which defaults to direct connection rather than going through nodes. - DOMAIN-SUFFIX,baidu.com,🔗 No Proxy # ↓ Indicates that `abc.baidu.com` will go through the `DIRECT` built-in strategy. # DIRECT is also a direct connection; the difference is that this rule is not controlled by the `🔗 No Proxy` strategy group. # The `🔗 No Proxy` strategy group is just named "No Proxy"; you can manually adjust its strategy, but DIRECT cannot be adjusted. - DOMAIN,abc.baidu.com,DIRECT # ↓ Indicates that the source process name `Weiyun.exe` will go through the `🛡️ Ad Block` strategy, which defaults to rejecting requests. - PROCESS-NAME,Weiyun.exe,🛡️ Ad Block # ↓ Indicates that as long as the request URL contains the keyword `aria2`, it will go through the `REJECT` built-in strategy. # REJECT also discards requests; the difference is that this rule is not controlled by the `🛡️ Ad Block` strategy group. # No further explanation; the logic is the same as the above no proxy. - DOMAIN-KEYWORD,aria2,REJECT # ↓ Indicates that all requests on port 22 will go through the `✈️ Node Selection` strategy group, which means using the selected node's traffic. - DST-PORT,22,✈️ Node Selection # ↓ Indicates that the specified IP range does not need a proxy; remember to add `,no-resolve` at the end. # no-resolve tells Clash not to attempt to resolve to match this rule, only to process "direct IP access" requests. - IP-CIDR,203.205.254.0/23,🔗 No Proxy,no-resolve - IP-CIDR6,2a0b:b580::/48,🔗 No Proxy,no-resolve
+prepend-rules: # ↓ Indicates that `*.baidu.com` will go through the `🔗 No Proxy` strategy group, which defaults to direct connection rather than going through nodes. - DOMAIN-SUFFIX,baidu.com,🔗 No Proxy # ↓ Indicates that `abc.baidu.com` will go through the `DIRECT` built-in strategy. # DIRECT is also a direct connection; the difference is that this rule is not controlled by the `🔗 No Proxy` strategy group. # The `🔗 No Proxy` strategy group is just named "No Proxy"; you can manually adjust its strategy, but DIRECT cannot be adjusted. - DOMAIN,abc.baidu.com,DIRECT # ↓ Indicates that the source process name `Weiyun.exe` will go through the `🛡️ Ad Block` strategy, which defaults to rejecting requests. - PROCESS-NAME,Weiyun.exe,🛡️ Ad Block # ↓ Indicates that as long as the request URL contains the keyword `aria2`, it will go through the `REJECT` built-in strategy. # REJECT also discards requests; the difference is that this rule is not controlled by the `🛡️ Ad Block` strategy group. # No further explanation; the logic is the same as the no proxy above. - DOMAIN-KEYWORD,aria2,REJECT # ↓ Indicates that all requests on port 22 will go through the `✈️ Node Selection` strategy group, which means using the traffic of the selected node. - DST-PORT,22,✈️ Node Selection # ↓ Indicates that the specified IP range does not need a proxy; remember to add `,no-resolve` at the end. # no-resolve tells Clash not to attempt to resolve to match this rule; it only processes "direct IP access" requests. - IP-CIDR,203.205.254.0/23,🔗 No Proxy,no-resolve - IP-CIDR6,2a0b:b580::/48,🔗 No Proxy,no-resolve

-The above only lists common types; there are more rule types detailed in the corresponding section of the Clash documentation or Void Terminal Docs.
+The above only lists common rules; for more rule types, see the corresponding section in the Clash documentation or Void Terminal Docs.

 -